 New Tech for Classroom Collaboration

-We, at Level 3 Audiovisual have the opportunity to work with some world class educators in various pedagogical disciplines in our pursuit to provide next generation technology solutions for higher education organizations.
-In 2015, several of these organizations are leading the learning technology evolution and changing the way they approach classroom technology configurations.
+We, at Level 3 Audiovisual have the opportunity to work with some world-class educators in various pedagogical disciplines in our pursuit to provide next generation technology solutions for higher education organizations.
+Several of these organizations are leading the learning technology evolution and changing the way they approach classroom technology configurations.

 “Flipped Classrooms” are breaking away from the traditional teacher centric layout and shifting instruction to a learner-centered model in which class time is dedicated to exploring topics in greater depth and creating meaningful learning opportunities.